Unfortunately, there is currently no national standard for administering food safely in Australia.

 Department of Health

-Northern Territory Government has created a great online resource for community groups selling food to raise money.
-This information can be accessed here
+The Victorian Department of Health has created a great online resource for community groups selling food to raise money.
+This information can be accessed by clicking here.

 This website has really information such as permit requirements, food handling tips, training requirements and information relating to allergies and intolerances for common food based fundraising activities such as: